stribbey/datasharing/README.md

 What you should expect from the analyst
 ====================

-When you turn over a properly tidied data set it dramatically decreases the workload on the statistician.
-So hopefully they will get back to you much sooner.
+When you turn over a properly tidied data set, it dramatically decreases the workload on the statistician.
+So hopefully, they will get back to you much sooner.
 But most careful statisticians will check your recipe, ask questions about steps you performed, and try to confirm that they can obtain the same tidy data that you did with, at minimum, spot checks.